Best Times to Spot Turtles, Dolphins, and More While Snorkeling

 Octopus and Moray Eels: Creeping Hours

-For the more adventurous snorkeler, octopus and moray eels are nocturnal hunters that can be found during twilight hours.
+For the adventurous snorkeler, octopus and moray eels are nocturnal hunters best spotted during twilight.

-- Full moon nights - Higher light levels on full moon nights can make these shy creatures more visible.
+• Full moon nights — Higher light levels make these shy creatures more visible.

 Technique: Move slowly and scan the reef edge.
 Octopus are masters of camouflage, but their subtle color shifts and movement give them away.
 A mask with good peripheral vision, like the Seaview 180, helps you catch those telltale signals.